Popup Toolkit User's Manual

 HTML Editor

-The HTML editor lets you edit you popup content right in Popup Toolkit's interface.
+Here you can enter the popup content as formatted text copying it from your favorite text editor, or you may enter HTML content for your popup.
+The HTML editor lets you edit your popup content right inside Popup Toolkit's interface.
 You have an editing area and a toolbar with tools, which are described below.

 4. 7.
 8. 9.
 12. 13.
 14.